Building Act 1774: Partial repeal

-The 1774 Act was largely replaced by the Metropolitan Buildings Act 1844 (7 & 8 Vict., c.
-84) and the Metropolitan Fire Brigade Act 1865 (28 & 29 Vict., c.90), leaving only Sections 83 and 86 in force today, concerning buildings insurance and liability for reinstatement.
+The 1774 act was largely replaced by the Metropolitan Buildings Act 1844 (7 & 8 Vict. c.
+84) and the Metropolitan Fire Brigade Act 1865 (28 & 29 Vict. c.
+90), leaving only sections 83 and 86 in force today, concerning buildings insurance and liability for reinstatement.
 Under Section 83, "to deter and hinder ill-minded persons from wilfully setting their house or houses, or other buildings, on fire, with a view of gaining to themselves the insurance money", the insurer could reinstate property if requested by an interested party, or if the insurer suspected fraud or arson.
 This power has been largely unused and may be unnecessary, and there has been discussion of whether it should be reformed.

-Importance of the Act
+Importance of the act

-As well as facilitating the enforcement of a structural code, the importance of the Building Act of 1774 as explained by Summerson was that:
+As well as facilitating the enforcement of a structural code, the importance of the Building Act 1774 as explained by Summerson was that:

-The Act moved London away from its earlier chaotic and often mediaeval conditions, and ensured that whole city would be decent, handsome and orderly.
+The act moved London away from its earlier chaotic and often mediaeval conditions, and ensured that whole city would be decent, handsome and orderly.
 It meant that, in an era when almost all construction was undertaken on speculative building leases, the landowner, the tenant and the community at large had a real guarantee of quality.

 Despite the later criticisms, it had a greater effect upon London than any other previous legislative measure, and had major influence in other cities and towns.
-It has been suggested that, by imposing a uniform image and a means to identify and control London before its subsequent immense expansion, the Act prepared the capital for its next imperial phase.
+It has been suggested that, by imposing a uniform image and a means to identify and control London before its subsequent immense expansion, the act prepared the capital for its next imperial phase.

-The Act established over its long career a machinery for control which was well tried and tested.
-It established the origins of the role of District Surveyor and above all it acted as a model for subsequent regulations.
+The act established over its long career a machinery for control which was well tried and tested.
+It established the origins of the role of district surveyor and above all it acted as a model for subsequent regulations.
 It showed how a town or city council could obtain and administer legislation that would control the construction of buildings within a city in the interests of public safety and health.
-The Building Acts in Bristol were closely modelled on it and there were certain similarities in the Acts in Liverpool.
+The Building Acts in Bristol were closely modelled on it and there were certain similarities in the acts in Liverpool.
 It established the principle that every parish had a duty to maintain equipment for fire fighting and rescue.

 The new rating system led to the development of what are today perceived as grand and gorgeous terraces and squares in London and other cities and towns, creating simple and elegant uniformity which is much admired and reflected in the premiums paid when purchasing a Georgian property.
 Most are now protected with listed building status.